+GMWB Embedded Derivatives The Company formerly offered certain VA products with GMWB riders that provide the policyholder with a GRB which is generally equal to premiums less withdrawals.
+If the policyholder's account value is reduced to a specified level through a combination of market declines and withdrawals but the GRB still has value, the Company is obligated to continue to make annuity payments to the policyholder until the GRB is exhausted.
+When payments of the GRB are not life-contingent, the GMWB represents an embedded derivative carried at fair value reported in other policyholder funds and benefits payable on the Consolidated Balance Sheets with changes in fair value reported in net realized capital gains (losses).
 FIA Embedded Derivative The Company assumed through reinsurance FIA contracts that provide the policyholder with benefits that depend on the performance of market indices.
-Benefits in excess of contract guarantees represent an embedded derivative carried at fair value and reported in other policyholder funds and benefits payable on the Consolidated Balance Sheet with changes in fair value reported in net realized capital gains (losses).
+Benefits in excess of contract guarantees represent an embedded derivative carried at fair value and reported in other policyholder funds and benefits payable on the Consolidated Balance Sheets with changes in fair value reported in net realized capital gains (losses).
 Freestanding Customized Derivatives The Company previously held freestanding customized derivative contracts to provide protection from certain capital markets risks for the remaining term of specified blocks of GMWB riders written on a direct basis.
 These customized derivatives are based on policyholder behavior assumptions specified at the inception of the derivative contracts.
 The Company retained the risk for differences between assumed and actual policyholder behavior and between the performance of the actively managed funds underlying the separate accounts and their respective indices.
-These derivatives were reported on the Consolidated Balance Sheet within other investments or other liabilities, as appropriate, after considering the impact of master netting agreements.
+These derivatives were reported on the Consolidated Balance Sheets within other investments or other liabilities, as appropriate, after considering the impact of master netting agreements.
 GMWB Reinsurance Derivative The Company has reinsurance arrangements with unaffiliated reinsurers in place to transfer a portion of its risk of loss due to GMWB.
-These arrangements are recognized as derivatives carried at fair value and reported in reinsurance recoverables on the Consolidated Balance Sheet.
-Changes in the fair value of the reinsurance agreements are reported in net realized capital gains and losses.
+Certain of these arrangements are recognized as derivatives carried at fair value and reported in reinsurance recoverables on the Consolidated Balance Sheets.
+Changes in the fair value of the reinsurance agreements are reported in net realized capital gains (losses).